randallard/spaces-game/README.md

-# Getting started with space game
+# Getting started with spaces game

+Check it out at https://randallard.github.io/spaces-game/

 We'll be using the newest version of leptos with a postgres database, but initially we'll have sqlite database.